Application for a residence permit (refugees, stateless persons or beneficiaries of subsidiary protection)

 The deposit confirmation is a document issued by the administration after an administrative procedure has been submitted, whether online or in person at a prefecture or any other competent authority.
 This confirmation certifies that the request has been received by the administration and recorded in its system.
 It may contain information such as the date and time of submission, as well as the reference number of the procedure.
 The deposit confirmation is important as it serves as evidence that the procedure has been initiated and often marks the starting point for the administration's processing of the request.

 Imagine that someone comes to a country to ask for help because they are in danger in their home country.
 This person can apply for asylum to OFPRA, which we mentioned earlier.
 Now, if OFPRA says no to their application, they can appeal against this decision.
 This is where the CNDA comes in.
+The CNDA is like a court specialized in asylum matters.
+It will re-examine the person's application and check whether OFPRA has made the right decision.
+To do this, it will listen to the person's story again, examine the evidence and decide whether they should be granted refugee status or another form of protection.

 A declaration on honor is a written document by which a person affirms the truth of a piece of information or a fact without having to provide proof.
 It is often used for various administrative procedures, such as applying for social benefits, housing or competitive examinations.
 By signing a declaration on honor, the person undertakes to tell the truth, and acknowledges that any false declaration could lead to legal consequences.
 This document relies on the trust and integrity of the person signing it, and is a common practice for simplifying administrative procedures while preserving the authenticity of the information provided.